 Cloud-hosting services such as AWS are very appealing to companies looking to cut costs as data centers carry a hefty price tag, often tens of millions of dollars.
 When it comes to data security, AWS, like most providers, the cloud storage model is the Shared Security Responsibility model.
 This assures certain layers of infrastructure and software security, but the customer is ultimately responsible for how data is used and accessed.

 Clearly, there were mistakes with how Capital One was protecting this AWS bucket as it appears someone was able to access the data it contained pretty easily.
-The Capital One breach is proof that companies have a lot to learn when it comes to deploying security technology effectively and especially the importance of access to cloud storage must be defended and protected by adopting security strategies.
+The Capital One breach is proof that companies have a lot to learn when it comes to deploying security technology effectively and especially the importance of access to cloud storage must be defended and protected by adopting security strategies like a AWS security solution.

 Many organizations still rely on outdated hardware-based VPN technology with a distributed management system and other complicated client applications.
 These systems are complex, costly, require extensive management, and most notably, they are not cloud-friendly.